 |NA||Co-assessed (hours included in Block 11 as above)|

 |SITHCCC020 Work effectively as a cook||66 service periods||264||12 shifts completed in the workplace in Block 10

 16 shifts completed in the workplace in Block 11

-An additional 7 shifts to be completed over the term in the work placement
+An additional 22 shifts to be completed over two terms in the work placement

 ABM will ensure students have access to a range of resources as required in the units and training package however students will be required to have access to their own computers (including software programs such as Microsoft Office), printers, internet facilities, and stationery resources.
 Students will also be required to bring their own device to each session ensuring it has connectivity to the internet.

 Assessment is competency based.
 Students are required to complete written and practical tasks, which reflect the requirements of the units of competency and current workplace practices.
 Assessment is continuous throughout the duration of the course.
 Completed and submitted work will be assessed within ten (10) working days and feedback provided to the student as soon as possible thereafter.
 Where the student’s work is assessed to be not yet satisfactory, he/she will be provided with additional advice, coaching or tutoring and the opportunity to re-submit the work with a view to having it assessed as satisfactory.

 Feedback and information regarding the student’s competency, progress and study will be provided by the facilitator on a regular and ongoing basis.
 Ongoing support is also available to all learners and will be provided as soon as a need is identified.

 Total number of units of competency (subjects) required to receive this qualification is 33, comprising of 26 core units and 7 elective units.
 These are listed under Course Structure.

 The majority of components for this course, delivery and assessment, will be delivered during the course however learners are required to continue their study off site to ensure they gain a comprehensive understanding of the topic within each unit of competency.